 My teeth pain when I eat something hot or cold.
 Should I panic?
-Well, to put in simple words, when the gums recede or tooth enamel wears down, it exposes a layer of your teeth that is very responsive to temperature changes.
+Well, to put it in simple words, when the gums recede or tooth enamel wears down, it exposes a layer of your teeth that is very responsive to temperature changes.
 As something too hot or too cold touches this part of your mouth, you’ll sense some twinge.
-But, nothing to panic.
+But, nothing to panic about.

 Can Cold Weather Harm My Teeth?